glasserc/elm-requested/examples/README.md

-To run this example, just do `elm-live src/Main.elm`.
+To run this example, use this command:

+`elm-live src/Main.elm --start-page=custom.html -- --debug --output=elm.js`